 "Bugger."
 Mallory said.

-The enemy was charging straight at him.
+The black knight was charging straight at him.
 Mallory held the Prince close and prepared for battle.
-Violently, the black knight was swinging their claymore at him.
+Violently, the black knight was swinging his claymore at him.
 Mallory blocking each attack one-handed.
-The enemy projected a slash from his claymore.
+The black knight projected a slash from his claymore.
 Mallory blocked the attack…it exploded!
 He was forcefully thrown back against a tree.

 "He's strong!"
 Mallory thought.

 Mallory still had a strong hold on the Prince.
-The black knight quickly burst through the thick smoke.
+The black knight burst out through the smoke.

 "Whoa!"
 Mallory thought, seeing him coming.

-The enemy swung his claymore…Mallory ducked!
+He swung his claymore…Mallory ducked!
 The black knight had slashed clean through the tree.
 Mallory quickly rolled away.
-While the enemy easily sliced the falling tree in half.
-The black knight then jumped high in the air.
-Mallory was kneeling on the ground with his back facing the descending enemy.
-The black knight brought his sword downward…a clash was heard!
+While the black knight easily sliced the falling tree in half.
+He then jumped high in the air.
+Mallory was kneeling on the ground with his back facing him.
+He brought down his sword…a clash was heard!

 His claymore flew out of his hands.
-It landed, standing up with the blade in the ground.
-Mallory had deflected the strike with the handle of his great sword at the last possible second.
-The enemy was standing in front of him with hands shaking.
+It landed quivering in the ground.
+Mallory had deflected the strike with the handle of his great sword at the very last second.
+The black knight was standing in front of him with his hands shaking.

 "Now!"
 Mallory screamed mentally.
-He quickly spun the sword back around and swung it at the black knight.
+He quickly spun the sword back around and swung it at him.

-The enemy grunted.
+The black knight grunted.
 Blood was falling before his armored feet.
-The black knight soon fell on his knees, revealing the deep slash across his stomach.
-Without hesitation, Mallory brought his sword downward and buried it in the enemy's helmet.
-More blood sprayed up from there.
-It was also coming out through the visor of his helmet.
+He soon fell on his knees, revealing the deep slash across his stomach.
+Without hesitation, Mallory brought down his sword and buried it in the knight's helm.
+Blood geysered up!
+It even splurted out the helm's visor.

 Two more black knights then appeared.
-Mallory instantly yanked his sword from out the enemy's cracked helmet.
-The enemies jump in the air...but they looked shocked.
+Mallory instantly yanked his sword out of this one's head.
+The black knights jump in the air...but they looked shocked.
 Mallory was coming right at them.
 Clashes were heard!

 He and the black knights land on opposite sides.
 Neither one moved.
-The enemies then grunted.
-Blood soon came spraying out through the visors of their helmets.
+Blood suddenly splurted out through the visors of their helms.
 Both fell dead on the ground.
 Sighing in relief, the last remaining knight dispelled the bloodied sword from his hand.